Dementia Diagnosis

 • Probable FTD:

-• All above, plus functional decline and typical frontotemporal imaging findings
+• All above, plus functional decline and typical frontotemporal imaging findings.

 • Definite FTD: